phnx-im/docs/src/spec/glossary.md

 The `SealedQueueConfig` is the client's `QueueConfig` encrypted using HPKE in the asymmetrically authenticated mode using the `QueueConfigEncryptionKey` of the client's QS and the client's own [QS QS client record key](glossary.md#qs-client-record-auth-key).

+## Queue ID encryption key

+An HPKE public key that is stored by the DS alongside encrypted group states.
+It is used to encrypt any sealed queue configs returned by a QS during message fanout.
+The corresponding private key is part of the encrypted group state.

 ## RolesExtension

 An MLS group context extension that contains information on the roles of the individual members in a given group.
 A member's role can be either *admin* or *member*.